Developing a Human-Centered Digital Health Solution for CPPS Care

 The Solution:

-A Provider Platform For Connected, Continuous Care
+A Provider Platform for Connected, Continuous Care

-Connected directly to the patient app with real-time visibility into progress and recovery trends, helping providers adjust plans based on data and engagement, streamline communication, save time and create consistency across every stage of care.
+The Onyx app connects to the patient app with real-time visibility into progress and recovery trends, helping providers adjust plans based on data and engagement, streamline communication, save time and create consistency across every stage of care.

-From Award to Collaboration Turning Vision Into Design
+From Award to Actualization

-We learned so much from the Loka team and were able to truly take our idea to a real product.
-The whole experience was just incredible because they walked us through the step-by-step of what it really means to create a product that is genuinely a meaningful experience for patients.
+"We learned so much from the Loka team and were able to take our idea to a real product.
+The whole experience was incredible--they walked us through what it means to create a product that's meaningful for patients."

 Sophia Brodsky

-BSN, Clinical Research Nurse
+Bachelor of Science in Nursing, Clinical Research Nurse

-The results
+The Results

-A functional prototype that empowers physical therapists to deliver more consistent, effective care and helps men with CPPS stay engaged, informed, and supported throughout their recovery.
+A functional prototype that empowers physical therapists to deliver more consistent, effective care and helps men with CPPS stay engaged, informed and supported throughout their recovery

-Onyx’s Timeline to Prototype Delivery
+Timeline to Prototype

 June 2025